 Give the key a name, select "SSH Public Key", and copy/paste the public key into the text box.
 The expected key is a single line, with three fields looking something like

 ssh-rsa ASSFFSAF... user@host.
 If you used the first set of key-generating instructions it is the content of

 ~/.ssh/id_rsa.puband on Windows, it is the content from step 7 above.

 Click "Add Key"

-The key is now added to your profile in Globus Online.
+The key is now added to your profile in the OSG Connect website.
 This will automatically be added to the login nodes within a couple hours.